thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

     ![smartrest-custom-operation-control.png](./images/smartrest-custom-operation-control.png)

-3. On the thin-edge.io device, open a console, and check the log file which when processing the custom operation
+3. On the %%te%% device, open a console, and check the log file which when processing the custom operation

     The following command uses a simple bash one-liner to print the contents of the most recent file created matching the `set_wifi*` pattern under the `/var/log/tedge/agent/` folder.